-Interest and other income receivable, other assets and subscriptions receivable classified in Level 2 other obligations due to the Fund.
+Interest and other income receivable and other assets classified in Level 2 are other obligations due to the Fund.
 Accounts payable and accrued expenses and redemptions payable represent the contractual amounts and obligations due by the Fund for settlement of trades and expenses.